jbenton/reddit-to-youtube-playlist/README.md

 # Reddit to YouTube Playlist Importer

-This script fetches YouTube videos shared in a specified subreddit and adds them to a YouTube playlist.
-It checks for duplicates before adding new videos.
+This script fetches YouTube videos that are shared in a specified subreddit and adds them to a YouTube playlist.
+It checks for duplicates before adding new videos, and it starts removing the oldest videos once the playlist hits 500 videos.

 ## Features